 - Patients who completed the 28-day randomized withdrawal phase had the option to continue treatment with sodium zirconium cyclosilicate, in an open-label extension phase for up to 11 months (n = 123).
-The treatment effect on serum potassium was maintained during continued therapy (Prescribing information: Lokelma 2018). - Sodium zirconium cyclosilicate was also evaluated in an open-label 12-month study in 751 hyperkalemic patients.
-The mean baseline potassium level in this study was 5.6 mEq/L. Following the acute phase treatment of sodium zirconium cyclosilicate 10 g three times a day, patients who achieved normokalemia (3.5 to 5.0 mEq/L) within 72 hours (n = 746; 99%) entered the maintenance phase.
+The treatment effect on serum potassium was maintained during continued therapy (Lokelma Prescribing Information, Roger et al 2019). - The same study protocol was performed in Japan, Russia, South Korea, and Taiwan (HARMONIZE-Global).
+Maintenance of normokalemia was higher in the 5 g group (58.6%) and 10 g group (77.3%) compared to placebo (24%) (p<0.001 for all comparisons) (Zannad et al 2020). - Sodium zirconium cyclosilicate was also evaluated in an open-label 12-month study in 751 hyperkalemic patients.
+The mean baseline potassium level in this study was 5.6 mEq/L. Following the acute phase treatment of sodium zirconium cyclosilicate 10 g 3 times a day, patients who achieved normokalemia (3.5 to 5.0 mEq/L) within 72 hours (n = 746; 99%) entered the maintenance phase.
 For maintenance treatment, the initial dosage was 5 g once daily and was adjusted to a minimum of 5 g every other day up to maximum of 15 g once daily, based on serum potassium level.
-The treatment effect on serum potassium was maintained during continued therapy (Prescribing information: Lokelma 2018).
+The treatment effect on serum potassium was maintained during continued therapy, regardless of whether glomerular filtration rate was < 30 or ≥ 30 mL/min/1.73m2 (Lokelma Prescribing Information 2020, Spinowitz et al 2019, Roger et al 2020). - The safety and efficacy of sodium zirconium cyclosilicate were evaluated in patients with end stage renal disease (ESRD) receiving hemodialysis through a double-blind, placebo-controlled, Phase 3b randomized clinical trial.
+A total of 196 patients with pre-dialysis hyperkalemia were randomized to receive either placebo or sodium zirconium cyclosilicate 5 g daily on non-dialysis days, with the option of titrating to 15 g daily.
+A total of 41.2% of patients receiving sodium zirconium cyclosilicate achieved a pre-dialysis potassium serum level between 4.0 and 5.0 mmol/L following 4 weeks of therapy compared to 1.0% in the placebo group (p<0.001) (Fishbane et al 2019).